artstorm/turntableviewer/release/ReadMe.txt

 Turntable Viewer Changelog
 ==========================

+Version 2.1 - 9 Mar 2010
+* Updated the examples to use swfobject v2.2.
+* Updated the examples to use swfobject's dynamic publishing method instead of static publishing.
+* Note: As this was an update to include an easier way to embed the viewer, the version when right clicking the viewer still says v2.0.

 Version 2.0 – 21 Sep 2009
 * Rewrote the entire application architecture from scratch to be fully object oriented for easier additions of new features.